www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_users.md

 -H "Authorization: Basic MGQwMzFkODIyN2VhZmE2MWRjMzc1YTZjMmUwNjdlMjQ6"
 ```

-> The above command takes a JSON request, structured like this:
+> The above command returns a JSON response, structured like this:

 ```
 {